gridatek/supabase/docs/ANGULAR_INTEGRATION.md

 ### CORS Issues

-If you encounter CORS errors, ensure:
-1. You're using the Kong Gateway URL (`http://localhost:8000`) not the direct service URLs
-2. Your `docker/.env` has the correct `SITE_URL` and `URI_ALLOW_LIST` settings
+Not applicable - Supabase CLI handles CORS automatically for local development.

 ### Auth Not Working

-1. Check MailHog at http://localhost:8025 for confirmation emails
+1. Check Inbucket at http://localhost:54324 for confirmation emails
-2. Verify `GOTRUE_MAILER_AUTOCONFIRM` in `docker/compose.yml` (set to `true` for development)
+2. Auth is auto-confirmed in local development by default
 3. Check browser console for auth errors
+4. Verify you're using the correct API URL: `http://localhost:54321`

 ### Real-time Not Connecting

-1. Ensure Realtime service is running: `docker ps | grep realtime`
+1. Ensure Supabase is running: `npm run status`
-2. Check that your table has `REPLICA IDENTITY FULL` enabled
+2. Check that your table has real-time enabled in `supabase/config.toml`
 3. Verify RLS policies allow the current user to subscribe

 ## Additional Resources